lsst-dm/dm_dev_guide/git/git-lfs.rst

 LSST uses its own Git LFS servers.
 This section describes how to configure Git LFS to pull from LSST's servers.
-If you are running an older client, version 1.2 or earlier, follow the note at the end of this section.

 First, add these lines into your :file:`~/.gitconfig` file: